IT-Academy-Java/person-project/README.md

-# Person project with security
+# Person project with JWT (Jason Web Tokens) and Security